PENTAGON VISITOR INFORMATION

 - Security screening prior to entering the building

-The Pentagon Reservation has transitioned to HPCON ALPHA.
+The Pentagon Reservation HPCON level is ALPHA:

 - There are no limits on the number of meeting, event and conference attendees (space permitted).